buttonsrtoys/registrar/README.md

 ![registrar logo](https://github.com/buttonsrtoys/registrar/blob/main/assets/RegistrarLogo.png)

-A Flutter hybrid locator that manages single services (similar to GetIt) AND inherited models (similar to Provider, InheritedWidget).
-Even supports registering models as services.
+A Flutter hybrid locator that manages both single services (similar to GetIt) and inherited models (similar to Provider, InheritedWidget).
+Supports migrating inherited models to single services.

-Registrar uses lazy loading, so is performant.

 Registrar goals:
 - Locate single services from anywhere.
 - Locate inherited models in the widget tree.
+- Support lazy loading.
-- Support registering an inherited model as a single service.
+- Support migrating an inherited model to a single service.
 - Work alone or with other state management packages (RxDart, Provider, GetIt, ...).
 - Be scalable and performant, so suitable for both indy and production apps.